James-G-Hill/Recommendations-for-R-Developers/README.md

 https://golemverse.org/packages/golem/

-There is far more information on writing Shiny apps with `golem` int he following book:
+There is far more information on writing Shiny apps with `golem` in the following book:

 https://engineering-shiny.org/index.html

 ### RStudio Projects

 If you're using RStudio then you should create a single Project per R package.
-A Project will have a file named identically to the project but with the .Rproj extension.
+A Project will have a file named identically to the project but with the `.Rproj` extension.
 Using this will simplify managing, checking and testing your R package.
 Find some details below: